Azure/ALZ-Bicep/accelerator/README.md

 1. Follow this [GitHub documentation](https://docs.github.com/en/enterprise-cloud@latest/get-started/quickstart/create-a-repo#create-a-repository) to create a new remote Git repository

 1. If you need to authenticate Git from your local workstation or from the Azure Cloud Shell, please following the steps provided [here](https://docs.github.com/en/get-started/quickstart/set-up-git#authenticating-with-github-from-git).
-Otherwise, proceed to the next step if Git had been authenticated to GitHub prior.
+Otherwise, proceed to the next step.

-1. Run the following Git commands to get your local branch in sync with your remote branch
+1. Run the following Git commands to get your remote branch in-sync with the local branch

     ```shell
     # Matches the remote URL with a name